omundy/learn-computers/topics/networks.md

 24.224.66.226
 ```

+---

 IP Version 4 (IPv4) defines a dot-decimal number with four sections, each between 0-255.
-Noteworthy examples:

 ```
 1.1.1.1        => Cloudflare DNS server